-The seismic study of [1] represents the most recent seismic tomography model of the Yellowstone magmatic system, including a mantle plume and two distinct magma chambers in the lower and upper crust, respectively.
-We make use of their interpretation of the velocity anomalies and construct a 3D geometry of the magma chambers by digitizing the horizontal and vertical cross sections from [1].
-The geometry on the horizontal and vertical sections was subsequently turned into a 3D model using the freely available software package geomIO [48].
-The computational domain includes the entire Yellowstone national park and the eastern part of Idaho, which is roughly 110 km in East-West and 120 km in North-South direction, respectively (see figure 2).
-The depth of the domain is restricted to 90 km, combined with an internal free surface at 0 km, overlain by a 10 km thick free-air layer [49].
-The numerical resolution is $128 \times 128 \times 256$ nodes in x, y and z direction.
-All boundaries are treated as free slip.
+The seismic study of [33] represents the most recent seismic tomography model of the Yellowstone magmatic system, including a mantle plume and two distinct magma reservoirs in the lower and upper crust, respectively.
+We make use of their interpretation of the velocity anomalies and construct a 3D geometry of the magma reservoirs by digitizing the horizontal and vertical cross sections from [33].
+The geometry on the horizontal and vertical sections was subsequently turned into